apache/accumulo-website/pages/get_involved.md

 ### Lazy Consensus

-[Lazy consensus][6] is the first, and possibly the most important, consensus building tool we have.
+[Lazy consensus][lazy] is the first, and possibly the most important, consensus building tool we have.
 Essentially, lazy consensus means that you don't need to get explicit approval to proceed, but you need to be prepared to listen if someone objects.